 4. Platform for Dialogue “(De) Regulation of Wealth in Latin America: A New Approach in Times of Pandemic”", Quito, Ecuador, May 05 to 07, 2021

 Understanding inequalities is inseparable from knowledge about how and why wealth is generated and concentrated.
 Inequalities are understandable as a result of concatenated processes of dispossession and oligarchic accumulation of wealth over time.
 The history, present and probable future of tax systems and, from a broader perspective, of regulatory policies on wealth, can no longer be understood from technical categories.
 This Platform for Dialogue proposes an interdisciplinary approach that encompasses issues of historical institutions and paths, power constellations, tax cultures, social resistances to wealth, and discourses on tax and fiscal justice.

 The call has already closed.
 The conditions can be consulted here.

 In Latin America and the Caribbean, violence manifests itself in many different forms that affect particularly young people.
 They are vulnerable to crime and social, economic and cultural marginalization.
 The experiences of young people are key to thinking ways of living without violence.
 Therefore, CALAS´ laboratory of knowledge “Visions of peace” calls youngsters between 15 and 29 years of age, to speak out on this crisis by participating in the short film contest “I want peace”.
 They are invited to express their views on the consequences of violence and, specifically, their ways of understanding possible forms of peaceful coexistence.

-The contest is open until January 31, 2021.
+The contest is open until February 28, 2021.
 Detailed information on the categories and formats of participation, important fixtures, the awards, as well as the digital material for the diffusion of the contest, can be found here.